 Counseling for Burnout

 You’re exhausted.
 All day you work to care for your patients, your students, your clients.
 You give everything you have, and no one seems to appreciate it.
-Too many consecutive days at work, unpaid work time, too little pay, and not enough safety precautions… It’s like no one even cares that you’re running yourself into the ground.
+Too many consecutive days at work, unpaid work time, too little pay, or not enough safety precautions… It’s like no one even cares that you’re running yourself into the ground.

 The work doesn’t stop when you get home either.
-Whether it’s pets, your partner, kids, aging parents, or some random person from the Internet, someone always needs your help.
+Whether it’s pets, your partner, kids, aging parents, or some random person on the Internet, someone always needs your help.
 You have to clean, cook, and run errands.
 When do you even get a break??

 You used to have goals and hobbies.
 But those things have fallen by the wayside.
-Sometimes, you aren’t even sure you know who you are anymore outside of your helping roles.
+Sometimes, you aren’t even sure you know who you are anymore outside your helping roles.
 You’d love to be yourself again, but you aren’t really sure who that is.

 You’ve been holding on as long as you can, but you’re fucking tired.
 Calling in sick seems like a great idea, after all, you can’t seem to get your head to stop hurting.
 In reality though, you’re sick of work.
 And that shows up in both your attitude and your work performance.